Creating empathy and identifying user needs for vulnerable customers in Financial Services

 Day 1: Map

-On the first day we mapped out the challenge and our objectives, and shared insights from across the business.
-Then we used ideation techniques to tease out key opportunities and challenges.
+On the first day we laid the foundations, mapping out the challenge and our objectives.
+Participants shared updates and user insights from different areas of the business, then we used various ideation techniques to tease out key opportunities and challenges.
+Assumptions and goals were established, along with journey mapping to identify focus areas.

 Day 2: Sketch